 The Graduate Faculty Governance Council has approved an interim grading policy for graduate courses during the pandemic, allowing students to request P/NP grades in some circumstances.
 See the full policy for details.

 - Graduate students may choose P/NP grading for courses that are normally A-F letter-graded, excluding thesis and research courses.
 Courses graded S/U cannot be changed to P/NP.

-- To elect P/NP grading, submit a request to the Registrar's Office by the end of the seventh week of the quarter.
+- To elect P/NP grading, submit a Grade Mode Change Form by the end of the seventh week of the quarter.
 For winter quarter 2021, the deadline to submit the form is February 22, 2021.
 After that date and through March 23, 2021, in case of hardship, a student may request a late change to Pass/No Pass grading by contacting their instructor.

 - A minimum C- equivalent is required to receive a P grade.
 Programs may specify a higher passing grade, and must communicate that to students by the first day of the course.

 - Beginning Summer 2020, a maximum of 6 credits of P grades may be counted toward degree requirements.
 All spring 2020 P grades may apply to degree requirements, and do not count against the 6 maximum.

-See the full policy in the PDF above for further details.
+See the full policy linked above for further details.

 Thesis and Degree Completion

 During the disruption in operations, thesis defenses may be conducted via Zoom or other web conferencing tools.